-1. You must receive written permission from the Board for certain types of work affecting your unit or the common area, including the following:

-- a) Alter, add to, or modify any part of the common area or exterior of the building, even if inside your fenced-in backyard, including windows, exterior doors, garage doors, fences, pergolas, enclosures, vents, skylights, antennas or satellite dishes, rain gutters, window boxes, exterior light fixtures or other exterior attachments, or any penetration of the siding, soffit or roof surfaces per Declaration Article VIII, Section 1 Page 12. - b) Install major appliances such as central AC (including a mini-split system), electric dryers, ranges, or hot water tanks (if replacing gas units), EV Charging stations, hot tubs, gas or electric fireplaces, or any other appliance that has an electrical rating of more than 15 amperes. - c) Any interior structural changes involving a load bearing wall. - d) Installing, removing or pruning plantings of any kind outside of your fenced in backyard (even if the branches or roots encroach on an owner's Lot), including the area between the garage and front door, or to remove any plantings, fences or walls in the fenced in backyard if removing same has the potential to cause damage to any nearby homes to any nearby homes or landscaping or to any HOA maintained element per
+- 1. You must receive written permission from the Board via Buildium or the Contact Us Form for certain types of work affecting your unit or the common area, including the following: - a) Alter, add to, or modify any part of the common area or exterior of the building, even if inside your fenced-in backyard, including windows, exterior doors, garage doors, pergolas, enclosures, vents, skylights, antennas or satellite dishes, rain gutters, window boxes, exterior light fixtures or other exterior attachments, or any penetration of the siding, soffit or roof surfaces per Declaration Article VIII, Section 1 Page 12. - b) Install major appliances such as central AC (including a mini-split system), electric dryers, ranges, or hot water tanks (if replacing gas units), EV charging stations, hot tubs, gas or electric fireplaces, or any other appliance that has an electrical rating of more than 15 amperes. - c) Any interior structural changes involving a load bearing wall

-Declaration Article VI, Section 1 Page 10.
-New plantings added must be maintained in accordance with the latest HOA policy on such plantings.

-2. The Board has established a Work Request process for obtaining the required permissions for working on or around your unit.
+- d) Installing, removing or pruning plantings of any kind outside of your fenced in backyard (even if the branches or roots encroach on an Owner's Lot), including the area between the garage and front door, or to remove any plantings, fences or walls in the fenced in backyard if removing same has the potential to cause damage to any nearby homes to any nearby homes or landscaping or to any HOA maintained element per Declaration Article VI, Section 1 Page 10.
+New plantings added must be maintained in accordance with the latest HOA policy on such plantings. - 2.
+The Board has established a Work Request process for obtaining the required permissions for working on or around your unit.
 Additional details regarding this process can be found in the Work Request Procedure.
-Failure to obtain the required permission may result in a fine and in you having to return the property to its original state at your expense.
+Failure to obtain the required permission may result in a fine and in you having to return the property to its original state at your expense. - 3.
 Watering the common area lawn is not permitted.
-There is no money in the budget to cover the cost of extra water use per Prospectus Phase III FAQs Page 2 No work on any motor vehicles, boats or machines of any kind shall be permitted outdoors on the property, except with written consent of the Board of Directors per Declaration Article VIII, Section 13 Page 16.
+There is no money in the budget to cover the cost of extra water use per Prospectus Phase III FAQs Page 2 - 4.
+No work on any motor vehicles, boats or machines of any kind shall be permitted outdoors on the property, except with written consent via Buildium Declaration Article VIII, Section 13 Page 16.